vallilanlennokkikerho/vallilanlennokkikerho.github.io/en/what-is-fpv.md

 - **Batteries**: High-performance LiPo batteries from *CNHL* or *Tattu R-Line* ensure long flights and durability.
 - **Simulator**: Practice with *VelociDrone* (racing) or *Uncrashed* (freestyle) to build skills risk-free.

 **Pro Tip**: Stick to EU-approved equipment to stay legal.
 Local shops and FPV communities can guide you.
-A beginner setup typically costs €150–€300.
+A basic micro-drone setup (including drone, simple goggles, controller, and batteries) can start from around €250–€400, while more advanced setups for larger drones will be higher.

 ### Choosing an FPV Camera